Factory Accident Claims

 Your employer has a legal duty to ensure that you are kept safe from harm while at work in a factory.
 It is their responsibility to ensure that all members of staff are fully trained and competent in their roles so they can carry out work effectively and without endangering others.

-Employers are also required to carry out risk assessments to determine areas in the workplace that pose a threat to employee safety, and must take reasonable steps to prevent an accident from happening.
+Employers are also required to carry out risk assessments to determine areas in the workplace that pose a threat to employee safety, and must take reasonable steps to prevent an accident from happening, which is crucial for personal injury claims.
 Personal protective equipment, such as hard hats, ear protectors and steel-capped boots, must also be provided where necessary.

 If your employer has failed to provide a safe working environment, and you are injured as a result, you are entitled to make a claim for compensation.